 “I feel like everybody needs life insurance,” notes Brenda Silva, Life Insurance Specialist at AAA Northeast.
 “Even students who are attending college and obtaining college loans.
 It’s affordable to purchase life insurance when you’re young.”

 Most young and single people don’t think about life insurance, since they don’t yet have a family of their own.
 But your single years are a great time to look into life insurance.
 It can help you plan for the future and keep premium prices down.
 There are many affordable life insurance options at this time that can lay the groundwork for your financial future.
 A great way for young and single people to start their life insurance journey is by looking into term life insurance.

 Term life insurance offers a fixed premium that provides coverage for a predetermined period of time.
 The longest a term plan will extend is typically 30 years from the issued date.
 It offers a more limited scope of protection, but it’s often more accessible than whole plans.

-Asking yourself “how much life insurance do I need?”
+How much life insurance do you need?
 Learn more about the difference between term and whole life insurance.

 When your marital status changes, your life insurance needs might change as well.
 If you’re getting married, you’ll be combining your finances.
 If you’re getting divorced, that might change your financial situation as well.

 While rates won’t be as low as they might have been when you were younger, it’s still a good time to start a life insurance policy.
 If you have a term plan, now is a good time to convert it to a whole plan.

 With life insurance, you can make sure your children’s needs will be taken care of, no matter what happens.
 Now is the perfect time to take a look at your life insurance policy and expand it.
 With your new family, you’ll need to have a stronger financial safety net in place.